VidathDissanayake/notes/cryptography/history of cryptography/historic ciphers/Substitution Cipher.md

 ## Breaking Substitution Cipher

 Let's assume that the substitution cipher uses the English language and only the 26 letters of the English alphabet.
 This will mean that the key space is 26!
 (26 factorial).
-26! is roughly 2^88.
-Which means the substitution cipher key is about 88 bits.
+26! is roughly 2^88, which means the substitution cipher key is about 88 bits.
 This is a pretty large key space.

 So, to crack the cipher, we can use letter frequencies.